Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 How do Nespresso machines work?

-To use a Nespresso machine, you insert a capsule—they come in standard, decaffeinated and flavored varieties—into the machine.
+To use a Nespresso machine, you insert a capsule into the machine.
+They come in standard, decaffeinated and flavored varieties.

-The machine pumps water from a reservoir and heats it with a boiler in just a few seconds, heating only enough for a single serving at a time.
+The machine pumps water from a reservoir and heats it with a boiler in just a few seconds.
+It heats only enough for a single serving at a time.

 The machine punctures holes in the capsule and then injects the hot water through the capsule at high pressure.
-The water’s interaction with the fine coffee grounds extracts flavor compounds, which are dissolved into the water and forced out the other end of the capsule as coffee.
+The water’s interaction with the fine coffee grounds extracts flavor compounds.
+These are dissolved into the water and forced out the other end of the capsule as coffee.

 A special valve ensures safety in the event that the pressure becomes dangerously excessive during the brewing process.